This post may contain affiliate links.

 Autumn crocus, colchicum, or meadow saffron is a captivating bulb flower that blooms in late summer or early fall.
 The flower is delicate, goblet-shaped in purple, pink, or white shades.

 This unique plant emerges directly from the soil without any foliage, earning it the nickname “naked lady.”
-While admired for its ethereal beauty, autumn crocus is important to handle carefully, as all parts of the plant are highly toxic if ingested.
+While admired for its ethereal beauty, the autumn crocus is important to handle carefully, as all parts of the plant are highly toxic if ingested.

 Violas